SAN FRANCISCO POLICE COMMISSION

 (Members of the public may address the Commission on items that are within the subject matter jurisdiction of the Police Commission that do not appear on the agenda.)

 ii.
-Vote whether to disclose any or all of the discussions held in Closed Session pursuant to S.F.
-Administrative Code section 67.12(a)
+Vote whether to disclose any or all of the discussion held in Closed Session pursuant to S.F.
+Administrative Code section 67.12(a).